tfgg/yournextmep/_candidates/eu2014/green-scotland/chas-booth.md

 person: chas-booth
 region: scotland
 party: green-scotland
-title: Scotland - Scottish Green Party - Chas Booth
+title: Chas Booth is running for MEP in Scotland for the Scottish Green Party
 incumbent: false
 ---